DoubleHyphen/Personal-Blog/htticnd_v2.md

 Before we do that, however, a word of warning: If you're looking for a good ending, you won't find it here.
 As of the time of this writing, no workable back-end solution has been found.
 A programmer can side-step the issue by using `black_box(a)` instead of `a`, and that's about as good as it gets.

 And now, the explanation.
 The tl;dr is “The sins of the parents are visited unto the children”; and the parent most pertinent here is C. C is the oldest still-widely-used language that gave its users pointers from the get-go[^²].
-However, compared to other languages, it sometimes feels that pointers are _all you have_ in C. As a result,
+However, it is designed around pointers to such an extent that, especially compared to other languages, it sometimes feels that pointers are _all you have_ in C. As a result,

 ## When all you have is a pointer…